OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ## Converting to a rolling deployment process

 Now that we have seen the existing sequential deployment process, we first need to decide on what our infrastructure will look like.
-Clearly, in order to reduce downtime and still serve
+Clearly, in order to reduce downtime and still serve requests for users, we need to scale up the number of servers we use.
+We'll also need a load-balancer

 :::warning
 Adding the existing servers to a load balancer will also require downtime.